bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 I think we should aim for even more ambitious target to make it private even from the owners or from the operators of this whole garden.
 This is what peer-to-peer protocols are about.

-Cara Lee: 00:00:42
+Caralie: 00:00:42

 Hi everyone, welcome to the Chaincode Podcast.
-My name is Cara Lee and I am very happy to be back sitting here with Jonas and Merch.
+My name is Caralie and I am very happy to be back sitting here with Jonas and Murch.
 Hi guys.

 Jonas: 00:00:49

-Hey Cara Lee, welcome back.
+Hey Caralie, welcome back.

 Mark Erhardt: 00:00:50

 Hey there.

-Cara Lee: 00:00:51
+Caralie: 00:00:51

 Thank you.
 It's been a long time.